gvwilson/sensibleadventures/shapers.md

 | tiger     |  10  |           12 | Smell=12,<br>Hearing=11 | carnivore          |
 | wolf      |   9  |           11 | Smell=12                |                    |
 | zebra     |  10  |           10 | Smell=11                |                    |

+*Larrapin is a 15-year-old rabbit.
+Her Size is 4 and her Health is 12, so her Strength is 5.
+Her Coordination is 13 and her IQ is 11.
+Because she is a rabbit,
+her sense of Smell is 12,
+her Hearing is 11,
+and her Sight is 10
+(because rabbits don't have any special score for that).*

 ## Shaping